The Demon Headmaster: Lloyd Hunter

-He is son of Mr and Mrs Hunter.
+Lloyd is the eldest son of Mr and Mrs Hunter.
 He is the founder and leader of the Society for the Protection of our Lives Against Them, or SPLAT as it is known.
 Lloyd is one of only five children in the entire school whom the Headmaster is unable to hypnotise.
 Lloyd comes across as arrogant and cocky at times and also is not the brightest kid at school unlike his now proper sister, Dinah, but Lloyd has shown on more than one occasion he is by no means stupid and is a more than capable leader of SPLAT even though he does come across as bossy and hates people stealing his thunder.
 Lloyd at first is very hostile towards Dinah and also takes the longest to accept her out of all the members of SPLAT, but eventually he is the first to suggest that his and Harvey's parents adopt Dinah.
 A standing joke within the stories is Lloyd's tendency to make loud alliterative exclamations when annoyed or surprised, typically involving strange-coloured foodstuffs - e.g. 'Black bananas!'